arrianj/asset-checker/README.md

    ```

 7. The GUI window will appear.
-8. Click the "Select" buttons next to the "Media Directory" and "Assets Directory" fields to choose the directories you want to compare.
+8. Click the "Select" buttons next to "Media Directory" and "Assets Directory" fields to choose directories.
-9. Click the "Check For Assets" button to start the comparison.
+9. Click "Check For Assets" to start the comparison.
-10. The script will compare the selected directories and generate a `missing_assets_<media_directory>.txt` file, which will contain the missing directories, missing posters, and missing backgrounds.
+10. The script compares the selected directories and generates `missing_assets_<media_directory>.txt`.
-11. The comparison results will also be printed in the console.

 ### Creating Executables

-You can use `PyInstaller` to create standalone executables for the CLI and GUI versions of the tool.
-Follow these steps to create the executables:
+You can use `PyInstaller` to create standalone executables for both versions:

 #### CLI Version Executable

 1. Open a command-line interface.
-2. Navigate to the directory where the `asset_check_cli.py` script is saved.
+2. Navigate to the script's directory.
 3. Run the following command to create the executable:

    ```
    pyinstaller asset_check_cli.py --onefile
    ```

-4. Once the process completes, the executable file will be created in the `dist` directory.
+4. The executable will be in the `dist` directory.

 #### GUI Version Executable

 1. Open a command-line interface.
-2. Navigate to the directory where the `asset_check_gui.py` script is saved.
+2. Navigate to the script's directory.
 3. Run the following command to create the executable:

    ```
    pyinstaller asset_check_gui.py --onefile --noconsole
    ```

-4. Once the process completes, the executable file will be created in the `dist` directory.
+4. The executable will be in the `dist` directory.
-5. The `--noconsole` option is used to hide the console window for the GUI application.

-**Note:** The `--onefile` option creates a single executable file.
-If you prefer a directory with multiple files, you can omit this option.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - The CLI version of the script is based on the work of the original author.
 - The GUI version of the script utilizes the `tkinter` library for creating the graphical interface.

+For any questions or issues, feel free to open an issue or contribute to the project!